The Basics of Psychedelic Therapy

 Proper screening and supervision in psychedelic therapy – because tripping with the wrong therapist can make your trauma worse.

-The Importance of Proper Screening and Supervision in Psychedelic Therapy
+Proper Screening and Supervision in Psychedelic Therapy

-Psychedelic therapy has shown potential in treating trauma, but it comes with risks.
+Psychedelic therapy has shown potential in treating trauma but comes with risks.
 Proper screening and supervision are crucial to ensure safe and effective treatment.
 Adequate screening involves assessing the mental and physical health history of the patient, including medication use, and detecting potential risk factors like psychosis or severe anxiety.
 Effective supervision includes guidance from experienced therapists, monitoring of patients’ reactions during the session, and ensuring a safe environment.
 These measures can prevent negative outcomes like triggering pre-existing conditions or exacerbating symptoms.

 Frequently Asked Questions